docpad/docpad/README.md

 ## Extensions

-DocPad is awesomely extensible, and by default [includes a fair few extensions](https://github.com/balupton/docpad/wiki/Extensions).
-[It's also incredibly easy to empower docpad even further by writing your own extensions.](https://github.com/balupton/docpad/wiki/Extending)
+DocPad is awesomely extensible, it's easy to add support for new renderers and even add funky new functionality ontop of docpad!
+'Check out what others are making](https://github.com/balupton/docpad/wiki/Extensions), or [learn to make your own extensions here.](https://github.com/balupton/docpad/wiki/Extending)

 ## Wiki